 About Us

-The Young Onset Dementia Collective was formed by a group of wives, husbands, partners looking to improve the lives of people living with younger onset dementia and their carers.
+The Young Onset Dementia Collective was formed by a group of wives, husbands, and partners of people living with younger onset dementia.
+We have rapidly grown to include others with a shared vision looking to redefine what it means to live with younger onset dementia, their families and carers.

-Younger Onset Dementia is used to describe any form of dementia that develops in people under the age of 65.
-Dementia has been diagnosed in people in their 50s, 40s and even in their 30s.
+Younger Onset Dementia (YOD) is used to describe any form of dementia that develops in people under the age of 65.
 It is sometimes called early onset dementia.

 The Young Onset Dementia Collective looks to: